-Small business owners who are potential borrowers from lenders like Fast and Easy Funds might not be aware of what it is that a lending company is looking for when it comes to lending you money.
+Small business owners who are potential borrowers from lenders like Ace Biz Funding might not be aware of what it is that a lending company is looking for when it comes to lending you money.

 Traditionally, the system takes into consideration the five C’s of credit to determine how likely a borrower is to default on their easy term business loan.
 It is a widely-used strategy to judge the borrower’s success rate and determine if it will be a good investment for everyone involved.